 Tracking form conversions can be tedious and time-consuming.
 Every time you publish a lead generation form, you’ll need to configure a goal on your Google Analytics account and place an extra tracking code on your website.

 But the easiest way to set up form conversion tracking in Google Analytics is by using MonsterInsights.
-It will automatically track all your form conversions as events, without having you to mess with code and manual goal setup.
+It will automatically track all your form conversions as events without messing with code and manual goal setup.

-All you need to do is to install and activate the MonsterInsights Forms addon, and it just works out of the box with any contact form plugin without any configuration on your Analytics account.
+All you need to do is install and activate the MonsterInsights Forms addon.
+It just works out of the box with any contact form plugin without any configuration on your Analytics account.